Laying doubles, trebles and accumulators is much easier than you might think.

 Key points to note

-Before I take you through a worked example, here are some important points to bear in mind…
+Before I take you through a worked example, here are some essential points to bear in mind.

-- When building your multiple bet at Smarkets, you must select the green buy/back button to add your selection to the betslip.
+- When building your multiple bet at Smarkets, you must select the green buy/back button to add each selection to your bet slip.

-- You will then have the option to sell/lay your multiple at the price shown, once it has been built.
+- You will then have the option to sell/lay your multiple once you’ve built it.